Omirzar1337/Omirzar1337/README.md

 # Hey there, I'm Omirzar!

-I'm a software developer who loves to play around with code!
-Whether it's PHP, Python, Lua, Java, HTML, CSS, JS... as well as observing human vulnerabilities.
+I'm a software developer used to work with Laravel and Next.js.
 I'm always excited to learn new things and work on new projects.

 [![My stats](https://awesome-github-stats.azurewebsites.net/user-stats/Omirzar1337?cardType=github&theme=github-dark&preferLogin=false)](https://git.io/awesome-stats-card)